-When you think about panel size, I bet your first thought is “bigger is better”.
+When you think about screen size, I bet your first thought is “bigger is better” but choosing a monitor for gaming isn’t as simple as that.
 However, consider getting one that fits your budget desk space.
 For example, if you have space for a 27-inch screen, go for it.
 There are plenty of 27-inch monitors with WQHD (Wide Quad High-Definition) resolution.
 Remember, you will need to have a powerful graphics card if you are to get the best output of a game.
 Reasonable FPS in a game is what you should target.
 Should this be an issue, you can decrease the resolution in games.

 If money and space is not an issue, I’m going to go ahead and assume you have an insane gaming PC put together.
 In that case, any 4K gaming monitor upwards of 30-inch will give you amazing picture quality and in result an amazing experience.
 For example, a 32-inch 4K gaming monitor like the Acer Predator XB321HK should be seriously considered, especially if you have the space for it.
 It is a great selection when you are looking for the best 4k monitor for gaming.

 When it comes to ultra-wide, it’s all about the aspect ratio.
 Traditional monitors have an aspect ratio of 16:9.
 An ultra-wide monitor has an aspect ratio of 21:9.
 The extra width is beneficial as it gives you a wider field of view when you play games similar to a multi-monitor setup.
 Ultra-wide monitors take a lot of room, but still less than multiple monitors.
 You should make sure you have enough space before investing in ultra wide.
 Curved panels are often the go-to for ultra wide for the increased sense of immersion they tend to offer.